h1dz/Pen-Testing/README.md

             `./gobuster.sh <ip> <extensions>`

 ## setup.sh
-Setups kali after a fresh install with the tools and scripts I use.
+Setup kali after a fresh install with the tools and scripts I use.

 ## Wordlist.py
 Creates 2 wordlists, one with Month + year (i.e May1980) and another with Season + Year (i.e Winter2020).